bryfeng/humans-inc/tasks/phase_4_visitor_view.md

 - **Description**: Create a unified component that can render any block type in visitor view.
 - **Tasks**:
-  - [ ] Create `BlockRenderer` component in `/src/features/blocks/components/`.
+  - [x] Create `BlockRenderer` component in `/src/features/blocks/components/`.
-  - [ ] Add logic to determine which visitor component to render based on `block_type`.
+  - [x] Add logic to determine which visitor component to render based on `block_type`.
-  - [ ] Handle block titles and optional configurations.
+  - [x] Handle block titles and optional configurations.
-  - [ ] Add error boundaries for graceful handling of rendering issues.
+  - [x] Add error boundaries for graceful handling of rendering issues.
-  - [ ] Support future block types through extensible architecture.
+  - [x] Support future block types through extensible architecture.
-- **Status**: To Do
+- **Status**: ✅ Complete
 - **Acceptance Criteria**:
   - Component can render all implemented block types correctly.
   - Block titles are displayed consistently when present.